C++ Memory Models - How Modern C++ Manages Memory Safety

 Smart Pointers

-C++ introduced smart pointers in C++11 to make memory management safer and easier.
-Here are the three main types:
+C++ introduced smart pointers in C++11 to make memory management safer and convinient.
+There are three types:

 std::unique_ptr